exiang/open_hub_wiki/Step-by-Step-Todo-module.md

 2. Edit readme.md, replace the text in it to 'My first custom module to manage todo list'
 3. Rename `BoilerplateStartModule.php` to `TodoModule.php`
 4. Edit `TodoModule.php` file
-    - change the class name from BoilerplateStartModule to TodoModule
+    - Change the class name from BoilerplateStartModule to TodoModule
-    - replace all `boilerplateStart` to `todo`
+    - Replace all `boilerplateStart` to `todo`
-    - replace all `BoilerplateStart` to `Todo`
+    - Replace all `BoilerplateStart` to `Todo`
-    - we going to create a new database table structure called `todo`, this has to be done in code thru `installDb` function:
+    - We going to create a new database table structure called `todo`, this has to be done in code thru `installDb` function:
 ```php
 public function installDb($forceReset = false)
 {